 - Leelanau Historical Society Museum – Leland

-Explore maritime, Native, and pioneer history through engaging exhibits.
+Explore maritime, Indigenous, and pioneer history through engaging exhibits.
 Since 1957, the museum has preserved the Leelanau Penisula’s stories for future generations.

 Learn more: Leelanau Historical Society Museum